 Since publication we have continued to submit saliva samples from affected dogs and graded controls.
 The dataset now comprises c 530 dogs.
 Lorna Kennedy and her team at CIGMR have now extracted DNA and DLA typed most of these samples.
 Further analysis of the data has confirmed an increased significance for all the associations.
 This is an exciting finding and we are hoping that Lorna’s studies can now proceed to further interrogation of the information provided on the SNP arrays.
 This work is very labour intensive and so continuing funding is crucial.

-The researchers specifically thanked the owners that had provided their vizslas’ samples.
-They also placed on record their appreciation of the generous financial donations provided by the Hungarian Vizsla Club and now the Hungarian Vizsla Welfare Charity.
+The researchers have specifically thanked the owners that have provided their vizslas’ samples.
+They have also placed on record their appreciation of the generous financial donations provided by the Hungarian Vizsla Club and now the Hungarian Vizsla Welfare Charity.